We need your help to make our website better!

 *Note: If you paid for the wrong meter space (space-marker number), you will need to schedule a Hearing Officer appointment to contest the citation

-Step Two: Notify the Court
+Step 2: Notify the Court

 Provide the court with documentation showing the vehicle sale information.
 At minimum, this documentation needs to include your name, date of sale, vehicle information including plate number, make, model, and VIN.

-Step Three: Confirm
+Step 3: Confirm

 Contact our office at (651) 266-1999 five business days after providing the documentation to check on the status of your citation(s).